Linn buying gas assets from BP for $1 billion

-Linn Energy LLC LINE.O will buy natural gas acreage in southwest Wyoming from BP America Production Co (BP.L) for $1.03 billion (661.82 million pounds) , its second such deal with the British company this year at a time when prices for the fuel have hit decade-lows.
+Linn Energy LLC LINE.O will buy natural gas acreage in southwest Wyoming from BP America Production Co (BP.L) for $1.03 billion, its second such deal with the British company this year at a time when prices for the fuel have hit decade-lows.

 Weak prices have prompted several companies to sell off natural gas properties, presenting a bargain for those willing to wait for a turnaround.